renzoyzz/DnD/README.md

 - The Stone Hill Inn - Owned by Tolbin.
 - Barthen's Provisions - Owned by Barthen who we delivered goods to.
 - Lionshield Coster - Owned by Linenons we delivered goods to.
+  - Shopkeeper is scared of the Red Brand.

 ### Ruined manor